You are here

 - If you bring your lunch to work or school every day, pack it in a reusable container or lunch bag.

-- Substitute these reusable sandwich bags for plastic snack bags.
+- Use reusable sandwich bags instead of plastic snack bags.

 - Reduce packaging waste by buying in bulk.
 For example: purchase a 32 oz. container of yogurt for the week instead of 6 individual containers (this will save you money as well!).